7th April 2021

 Jorge Ramon, Data Engineering Lead at Epidemic Sound, a global music technology company, explains DOP as the “missing piece”!

 “Airflow is great.
 But having to write Python to schedule and orchestrate jobs entirely written in SQL simply defeats the purpose.
 At the same time, dbt is great, but having to set up a separate orchestration for your dbt jobs is far from ideal.
-Datatonic’s Data Orchestration Platform is just the missing piece that seamlessly allows to orchestrate dbt jobs in your existing Airflow instance with no Python required.”
+Datatonic’s Data Orchestration Platform is just the missing piece that seamlessly allows you to orchestrate dbt jobs in your existing Airflow instance with no Python required.”

 Try it out yourself!